jaywcjlove/react-hotkeys/README.md

 react-hotkeys
 ---

 React component to listen to keydown and keyup keyboard events, defining and  dispatching keyboard shortcuts.
 Uses a fork of [hotkeys.js](https://github.com/jaywcjlove/hotkeys) for keydown detection of special characters.
+You give it a keymap of shortcuts & it bind it to the mousetrap singleton.
+The, it'll unbind it when the component unmounts.

 ## Example